top of page

 in ways you may never have imagined.

 Why wait months when you can supercharge your relationship in just 1 or 2 days?
-A couples therapy intensive lets you fast-track what would normally take 6 to 11 weeks—resolving conflicts, rebuilding trust, and sparking new energy in your relationship.
+A couples therapy intensive lets you fast-track your healing—resolving conflicts, rebuilding trust, and sparking new energy in your relationship.

 Think of it as therapy on steroids (the good kind)—packed with insights, breakthroughs, and a massive boost to your connection.
 Get your best friend back and reignite the spark.